articles

 • If they aren’t waking at ungodly hours in the morning or fighting bedtime, you’ll have time and energy to fit in your workouts and to prepare healthier food choices.

 In full transparency, I finished writing this at 11:45 pm – way past my bedtime!
 Guess what my Top New Year’s Sleep Resolution is this year?
 Prioritizing sleep!
-Hopefully it will help me to take off the “baby weight” that has been hanging around for the past five years!
+Hopefully it will help me to take off the “baby weight” that has been hanging around for the past 8 years!

 Need help with sleep for your family?
 Schedule an intro call with us to discuss working together.
 We help families to develop healthy sleep habits from the start!